romkatv/zsh4humans/README.md

 ```

 When sourcing a file, prefer `z4h source` over plain `source`.
 The former will check that the file
-exists before attempting to source it and will `zcompile` it for faster loading.
+exists before attempting to source it.

 ```zsh
 # Enable iTerm2 shell integration if the corresponding file exists.